 Meera is undoubtedly famed Carnatic vocalist, MS Subbulakshmi’s most famous foray onto the silver screen.
 And such was her impact in this telling of the well-known tale of 16th century Rajput Princess, also one of Lord Krishna’s ardent devotees, that to many old-timers, Subbulakshmi is the definitive Meera of all the versions made in India.
 This includes the 1979 Hindi version that starred Hema Malini in the title role and was directed by no less a filmmaker than Gulzar.

-Meera is also arguably amongst one of Ellis R Dungan’s finest films that he made in India while working in the Tamil film industry.
-Certainly, Dungan seems to think so.
-And while, no doubt, there is a technical polish and an overall coherence that Dungan brings to the film, I would still say that there are some sequences in Ponmudi (1949), where he goes beyond Meera.
+Meera is also arguably amongst one of American Ellis R Dungan‘s finest films that he made in India while working in the Tamil film industry.
+Certainly, Dungan seemed to think so.
+And while, no doubt, there is a technical polish and an overall coherence that Dungan brings to the film, I would still say that there are some sequences in his subsequent film, Ponmudi (1949), where he goes beyond Meera.
 The opening sequence of the pearl divers out at sea in Ponmudi is beautifully filmed as are the intense romantic sequences between Madhuri Devi and Narasimha Bharathi.
 However, Ponmudi has its ups and downs in its narrative flow, and that is what gives Meera the overall edge as a film in totality.

 Having a stronger instinct for the documentary rather than fiction, Dungan always preferred to film outdoors and on real locations rather than stay bound to the studios as most Indian films were at the time.
 Besides the necessary studio work at Newtone Studios, Meera is filmed at Dwarka and Brindavan, besides Jaipur and Udaipur amongst other locations thus giving it a look and feel that would never have been possible had these bits been filmed on studio sets.
 In fact, the film is shot at many places and temples that have a strong relevance to Meera’s actual life.

 Meera is Subbulakshmi’s film all the way and though expectedly her singing takes centre-stage, it has to be said she looks stunning in the film.
-But that is hardly surprising as Dungan and cinematographer Jiten Banerjee did a dress rehearsal on how to light her up by having a bust of the singer made and then doing elaborate tests on it to see how best and from which angles to photograph her.
+But that is hardly surprising as Dungan and cinematographer Jiten Bannerjee did a dress rehearsal on how to light her up by having a bust of the singer made and then doing elaborate tests on it to see how best and from which angles to photograph her.
 The result is there for all to see.
 Radha Viswanathan, Subbulakshmi’s daughter, acquits herself rather well as the young Meera, both as an actress and showing she possesses a fine singing voice as well.
 However, Chittor V Nagaiah is miscast as Meera’s husband, Bhoj Raj, the crown prince of Mewar.
 Though a fine actor and singer in his own right, he simply lacks the regal presence and body language of a Rajput ruler and fails to make much of an impact in the film.
 Interestingly, a heavily made up and almost unrecognizable MG Ramachandran (MGR) plays a small role in his pre-hero days in the film.

 Music, of course, is a highlight of the film.
 The devotional songs, while obviously not using Meera’s real poems as she wrote and composed them in a different language, are lovingly composed by SV Venkatraman for Subbulakshmi who does full justice to them.
 The film has over 20 songs, each of them extremely popular with Kaatrinile Varun Geetham being easily the most well-known song of the film.
 However, the song is hardly original.
 It is inspired from the Sheela Sarkar sung and Kamal Dasgupta composed non-film song Toot Gayi Man Beena.
-Besides the music, special mention also has to be made of Jiten Banerjee’s evocative camerawork.
+Besides the music, special mention also has to be made of Jiten Bannerjee’s evocative camerawork.

 Meera proved to be an extremely successful at the box office and continues to be regarded as one of the classics of Tamil cinema.
 Its popularity would lead to a Hindi version, also directed by Dungan and released in 1947, which would make Subbulakshmi a household name all over the country.